applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 ######ZLNavagationItem Types
 In `menu` plugin must be defined types of the navigation items that can be supported by current plugin.

-__Please note:__ That from each plugin can have different supported naviagation items.
+__Please note:__ Each plugin can have different supported naviagation items.
 As example, Tab bar plugin does not supports `nested_menu` since it does not have ability to present children of the children

 ![NavigationItemsAdd.png](./Files/NavigationItemsAdd.png)